WE WILL TAKE YOU TO ALL THE HIGHLIGHTS

 This is an area of immense cultural and biological significance.
 For outback scenery and Aboriginal culture, this region is among the best in Australia.
 At its heart is the Mitchell River National Park, an area of 115,300 hectares.
 Here you can see the thundering 4-tiered Mitchell Falls.
 For many, this is the highlight of their outback adventure.
 But there’s plenty more to marvel at in the area too, including Little Merten's Falls and Big Merten's Falls.

-Outback Spirit will take you on guided walk to discover the spectacular gorges and waterfalls.
+Outback Spirit will take you on a guided walk to discover the spectacular gorges and waterfalls.
 The beautiful bush walk offers an ever-changing landscape, clear streams and pools, rainforests, majestic cliffs and imposing views.
-Along the way you will discover the rarely seen, Gwion Gwion and Windjana rock art sites with a local Indigenous guide.
-Admire the thunderous falls before taking a scenic helicopter transfer back to the top of the walk, with several figure 8's over the falls to allow for exceptional viewing and photography.
+Along the way you will discover the rarely seen, Gwion Gwion and Wandjina rock art sites with a local Indigenous guide.

 A SNAPSHOT OF THE ATTRACTIONS